Workshops

 Content

+The objective of the workshop is to start a White Paper discussing how improvements (if any) can be achieved for the Mexican Tailings Governance.
 Presentations and discussion on tailings management, operational management experiences in Mexico and internationally, including governance, regulations, and standards.
 Roundtable discussion on: ICMM (GISTM), ICOLD, CDA, and ANCOLD best practices, governance and management, and challenges for Mexico and the world.
 The panel will include Mexican representatives with extensive experience in the mining industry and international representatives from ICOLD.

 Experts involved in the organization of the activities